joergen7/11ad/setup.rst

 Optional Mods
 ^^^^^^^^^^^^^

 The mod list we provide in the unit resources is minimal.
-I recommend installing at least ShackTac User Interface:
+On top of it I recommend installing at least ShackTac User Interface:

 - `ShackTac User Interface <https://steamcommunity.com/sharedfiles/filedetails/?id=498740884>`_